UInt2048/Spice/README.md

 To install the untether payload (these files are located in ./src/untether/generated):
 1. Install the DEB file (use `make payload` if you can't find it) or manually copy the stage 1-2 install script to `/private/etc/racoon/install_stage1_2`, stage 3 to `/usr/sbin/racoon.dylib`, and stage 4 to `/mystuff/stage4`.
-2. Type `/private/etc/racoon/install_stage1_2` in a terminal or SSH connection.
+2. If installing manually, type `/private/etc/racoon/install_stage1_2` in a terminal or SSH connection.
 This will create the folder `/var/run/racoon` if it does not yet exist.
 There will be a lot of output.
 If successful, the end looks something like:
 ```
 0x1f0214e60: 0x00000000 (NOP)